 Financial planning, money management, consumer education, investments and employment opportunities are but a few of Delta's "money concerns" under economic development.
 Delta's most outstanding effort in support of the communities it serves is the Adopt-A-Black Business program.
 The aim of this program is to assist Black entrepreneurs to reach a product "self-sufficiency level" in business.
-Our chapter provides homeownership, financial management and consumer education to the community and chapter through our Homeownership Program, Financial Management Program and Financial Fortitude programs.
-For example, the Homeownership Program consists of presenting workshops to members of the community that address the home buying process.
-At the conclusion, participants are more knowledgeable about the importance of good credit and other relevant aspects of being prepared to buy their first home.
+Our chapter provides home ownership, financial management and consumer education to the community and chapter through our Financial Fortitude programs.
+At the conclusion, participants are more knowledgeable about the importance of good credit and other relevant aspects of being prepared to for the future.

 Delta Sigma Theta Sorority seeks to promote academic excellence among its members as well as within the communities served by local chapters.
 From the national level, Delta awards scholarships and grants to members to underwrite their studies in law, communications, and science at the undergraduate and graduate levels.
 Also, Delta chapters can receive grants to subsidize locally sponsored programs in career education, financial, and other educational areas.

 Annually, NACAC awards scholarships to high school students and adult women seeking to further their education.
 We present these awards at our Annual Prayer Breakfast.
 On an on-going basis, NACAC sponsors the Dr. Betty Shabazz Delta Academy, the Dr. Jeanne L. Noble Delta GEMS Institute and the EMBODI Boys Leadership and Mentoring Academy as a means for helping to enhance the academic and social successes of girls and boys ages 11 to 18.